fabio-nettis/fabio-nettis/README.md

 ## ⚡ Fun fact

-I am an Italian 🇮🇹, growing up and living in Switzerland 🇨🇭 but somehow I have a perfect british accent when I talk English 🏴󠁧󠁢󠁥󠁮󠁧󠁿
+1. I am an Italian 🇮🇹,
+2. Grew up and currently living in Switzerland 🇨🇭
+3. But somehow I have a perfect british accent when I talk English 🏴󠁧󠁢󠁥󠁮󠁧󠁿

 ## Recent publications